damianhakert/damianhakert.github.io/README.md

   will not deploy a Review App.
 Prefer to use dashes (`-`) or underscores (`_`).
   For more information on that matter check the discussion in this [issue in the CE tracker][ce-22849].
+- The generation of the direction, wishlist and release list pages is omitted in branches and is run only on master.
+This helps to shave off some time from the build process.
+That means you won't be able to preview these pages with Review Apps.

 [ce-22849]: https://gitlab.com/gitlab-org/gitlab-ce/issues/22849
 [review apps]: https://docs.gitlab.com/ce/ci/review_apps/